-The Ph.D. program is primarily a research-oriented program.
-It is designed to provide maximal opportunity for students to evolve and develop their capacity for scholarship and independent work.
+The BISI Ph.D. program is a primarily research-oriented program designed to provide maximal opportunity for students to evolve and develop their capacity for scholarship and independent work.
 The program is individually tailored to each student to enable them to explore a specific area of research "in-depth", and to make an original contribution to that particular field of science.
-Because the program is designed individually, it may be modified as research evolves.
+Because the program is designed individually, the research direction may be modified as research evolves.